orenjchoco/app-dev/README.md

 ## As for the series...

-Either **Star Wars** or **Harry Potter** they're mainstream so explanation is not needed 😌
+Either **Star Wars** or **Harry Potter**
+- they're mainstream so explanation is not necessary 😌

+*Search them yourself, please*

 ## *The End!*